ddablib/aboutbox/README.md

 ## Update History

-A complete change log is provided in a text file that is included in the download.
+A complete change log is provided in `CHANGELOG.md` that is included in the download.

 ## License